qualcomm-yuanjiey/linux-sheepdog/README.md

     <path>\sheepdog-master.py [--config <config file>] [--local-images]
   ```
 * It will find images from 'local_path' in 'IMAGE' section of the config file.
-* The script of the host part can be used separately as follows:
+* The slave script can be used separately as follows:
   ```bash
     <path>/sheepdog-slave.py [--config <config file>] [--local <local repo path>]
   ```
+* --config: specify config file's path of the master side.
+If this option not provided, it would search under the same path of the script.

+* --local: same meaning as 'local_repo' in 'REMOTE' section of template-master.ini which represents the path of an existing local repo (usually upstream kernel) in compilation environment if it has been downloaded before